-- 20.1.
-A Higher Duties allowance will be paid to a Covered Employee who, at the request of the Employer is substantially performing the duties and carrying the responsibilities of a position higher than the Covered Employee's own. - 20.2.
-Where a Covered Employee performs the duties of the higher position for a period of greater than two (2) weeks, the allowance payable will be an amount equivalent to 10% of the Covered Employee's hourly rate for those hours worked in the higher duties position.
+- 21.1.
+A Higher Duties allowance will be paid to an Employee who, at the request of the Employer is substantially performing the duties and carrying the responsibilities of a position higher than the Employee's own. - 21.2.
+Where an Employee performs the duties of the higher position for a period of greater than two (2) weeks, the allowance payable will be an amount equivalent to 10% of the Employee's hourly rate for those hours worked in the higher duties position.

-21. PENAL RATES
+22. PENAL RATES

-OVERTIME OF PENAL RATES Midnight Friday-midnight Sunday 19% times the applicable hourly rate Night Duty: the entire night rate will be payable for any rostered shift in which part of duty is worked between 11.00pm to 5.00am. \$8 per shift
+PENAL RATES Midnight Friday-midnight Sunday 19% times the applicable hourly rate Night Duty: the entire night rate will be payable for any rostered shift in which the majority of duty is worked between 11.00pm to 5.00am. \$8 per shift The two allowances mentioned above as re cumulative.

-22. OVERTIME
+23. OVERTIME

-- 22.1.
+- 23.1.
 A component of overtime is already part of the salary of employees covered by this Agreement.
 An additional Overtime penal is payable in the following circumstances: - a.
-Where the overtime hours are at the direction of the employer; and - b.
-Where the overtime hours are approved in advance by the employer; and - c.
+Where the overtime hours are at the direction of the Employer; and - b.
+Where the overtime hours are approved in advance by the Employer; and - c.
 Where the overtime hours are worked after 5pm; and - d.
-Where the additional hours are not part of the usual workload of the employee. - 22.2.
-For clarity, each element of this clause must be met for the overtime penal to be payable. - 22.3.
-Overtime penal hours are for unusual hours and particular circumstances that are not able to be managed via flexibility within the roles covered by this collective agreement, such as evening resident family conferences, or audit preparation. - 22.4.
-Overtime is to be paid at the rate of T1.25 for each hour worked of approved overtime.
+Where the additional hours are not part of the usual workload of the employee. - 23.2.
+For clarity, each element of this clause must be met for the overtime penal to be payable. - 23.3.
+Overtime penal hours are for unusual hours and particular circumstances that are not able to be managed via flexibility within the roles covered by this

+Agreement, such as evening resident family conferences, or audit preparation.

+23.4.
+Overtime is to be paid at the rate of T1.25 for each hour of approved overtime worked.

-23. HOURS OF WORK
+24. HOURS OF WORK

-- 23.1.
-Each employee will be provided with a written copy of any additional individual terms of employment "particulars of employment" which: - a. will not be inconsistent with the collective agreement; - b. the individual terms will state the employee's agreed hours not otherwise specified in the collective agreement; and

-- c. any agreed variation to will be recorded and a copy provided to the employee. - 23.2.
-The usual working hours for Employees are 8 hours per day, commencing in the morning, Monday-Friday. - 23.3.
+- 24.1.
+Each Employee will be provided with a written copy of any additional individual terms of employment "particulars of employment" which: - a. will not be inconsistent with this Agreement; - b. will state the Employee's agreed hours not otherwise specified in this Agreement; and - c. any agreed variation to the particulars of employment will be recorded and a copy provided to the employee. - 24.2.
+The usual working hours for Employees are 8 hours per day, commencing in the morning, Monday-Friday. - 24.3.
 Any variations to minimum guaranteed core hours will be agreed by both parties and confirmed in writing.
 Such agreement will not be unreasonably withheld by either party.